timapers/esp-uantwerpen/README.md

 ### Initialize tables

-# NOTE: Don't do this when you already have tables.
-Go to section update table for this.
+#### NOTE: Don't do this when you already have tables as this will drop all the data you have stored.
+Go to section [Update Tables](#update-tables) for this.

 Now that the database and configuration files are set, we can initialize the tables.
 Simply execute the following command